myst-templates/springer/example/sn-article.md

 (subsec7)=
 ## Details on reference citations

-Standard $\LaTeX$ permits only numerical citations.
-To support both numerical and author-year citations this template uses ```natbib```-$\LaTeX$ package.
+Standard LaTeX permits only numerical citations.
+To support both numerical and author-year citations this template uses ```natbib```-LaTeX package.
 For style guidance please refer to the template user manual.

 Here is an example for ```\cite{...}```: \cite{bib1}.
 Another example for ```\citep{...}```: \citep{bib2}.
 For author-year citation mode, ```\cite{...}``` prints Jones et al. (1990) and ```\citep{...}``` prints (Jones et al., 1990).